A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: Modeling of -ray light curve

 where $\Gamma_\gamma(t)$ is the smoothed photon index in the \gray\ band, inferred from the light curve.

 The model depends significantly on $\Gamma_{\rm bulk}$, for which we tested eight different values from 5 to 22.5.
 We fit the \gray\ light curve by sampling the posterior distribution of the nonlinear parameter set $\{i,\psi,P,\phi\}$ using nested sampling.
-In order to successfully fit the first suppressed maximum in the LAT light curve, we increase the order of the polynomial $B(t)$ up to the eight order.
+In order to successfully fit the first suppressed maximum in the LAT light curve, we increase the degree of the polynomial $B(t)$ up to the eight order.
 The flux normalization $F_0$ and the coefficients of $B(t)$ are determined simultaneously within the fit.
 The best-fit parameters are provided in table \ref{tab:precession_gamma_scan} for all scanned values of $\Gamma_{\rm bulk}$.
+In table \ref{tab:precession_polynomial_scan} we provide the results of the fit when varying the degree of the polynomial $B(t)$, showing that the fit improves up to the eight degree.
 In the upper panel of Figure \ref{fig:prec_model} we show the result for $\Gamma_{\rm bulk}=15$, a value typical for FSRQ modeling \citep[see e.g.][]{2015MNRAS.448.1060G}.
 The fit yields $i=(0.76\pm0.13)^\circ$, $\psi=(3.23\pm1.08)^\circ$, $P=(1109.2\pm5.7)~\mathrm{d}$ ($\simeq3.04~\mathrm{yr}$), and $\phi=(11.92\pm1.85)^\circ$.
 As discussed above, the best-fit values of $i$ and $\psi$ can be swapped, resulting in a larger angle to the line-of-sight with smaller precession cone.
 The inferred minimum angular separation between the line of sight and the precession cone, $\chi_{\min}=|i-\psi|=2.47^\circ$, is smaller than the characteristic relativistic beaming angle, $1/\Gamma_{\rm bulk}=3.82^\circ$, implying that the observer periodically enters the beaming cone.
 In the same way, the maximum angular separation is larger than the beaming angle, explaining the deep minima.
 The inferred precessing period $\simeq3.04~\mathrm{yr}$ is in the same range as inferred from the previous studies and as estimated from our CWT analysis.
 The model also allows to compute the Doppler boosting in different periods.
 The evolution of the Doppler boosting over the time is shown in lower panel of Figure \ref{fig:prec_model}.
 The corresponding maximum Doppler factor reaches $\delta_{\max}\simeq21.14$ while the lowest is $\delta_{\min}\simeq14.36$.